arielcarrera/keycloak-docker-oracle/README.md

 - Oracle 11 DB installed and running.
 - Download and copy the oracle 'ojdbc6.jar' driver and locate it in the root directory beside the dockerfile.
 - A local docker registry installed and running on port 5000.
+- docker network configured to access with the name oracle-db to the oracle db server (you can install or use rancher to achieve that)

 ## Usage